MarkBarbadillo/Rosetta-Soilhydraulicconductivity/README.md

-# GWP
-This repository enables you to generate soil  hydraulic parameters using the pedotransfer function 'Rosetta'
+# This repository enables you to generate soil  hydraulic parameters using the pedotransfer function 'Rosetta'